zyxophoj/private_dig/file_format.md

 | Isometal  | 3000 |

 Notes:
  - Armour ID appears to be doing double duty as armour strength.
-This is certainly true in RF, where a crippled Orion in Isometal armour takes more time to die than a Saturday-morning cartoon villain.
+This is certainly true in RF, where a crippled Orion in Isometal armour takes more time to die than the Twelfth Doctor.
 In the base game, experimentation suggests that Tungsten armour may be a scam.
  - "No armour" starts with ID 0 but, after launch-landing, has ID 1.
 The current values remain 0.
 This is probably because armour is displayed on screen with a thickness proportional to (current amrour)/(maximum armour), so bumping the maximum up to 1 prevents division by zero.

 #### FITE-SHLD-DAMG ####